awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-appmesh-route-duration.md

 # AWS::AppMesh::Route Duration<a name="aws-properties-appmesh-route-duration"></a>

-An object representing the duration between retry attempts\.
+An object that represents a duration of time\.

 ## Syntax<a name="aws-properties-appmesh-route-duration-syntax"></a>